 Alex Jimenez: It wasn't easy, I'm not a tech person.
 It was very difficult but luckily I had a few serendipitous experiences that helped me find someone that helped me get my website together.

-It wasn’t until after about a year that I thought, “You know what?
-I’m gonna try doing this full-time.
-And while I’m traveling.”
+Alex Jimenez: It wasn't until after about a year that I thought, "You know what?
+I'm gonna try doing this full-time.
+And while I'm traveling."
 Because I was still going back home to work seasonal jobs, to save money to travel.
-That’s the way I was traveling full-time, at the time.
+That's the way I was traveling full-time at the time.
 It kind of never really hit me.
-I did start earning revenue early on, within the first six months.
+I did start earning revenue early on within the first six months.
 It was because the traffic blew up really quickly.
 I was very slow to process the whole thing.

-That definitely was a big factor and it still is now.
+Alex Jimenez: That definitely was a big factor and it still is now.
 The other thing was social media.
 I used Twitter to really start the communications back then.
 I was on Twitter six hours a day nonstop.
-In fact, the first two months when I launched the website I was—I don’t think I slept for two months.
-I think I was working like 20, 24-hour days, because that was just so exciting.
+In fact, the first two months when I launched the website I was, I don't think I slept for two months.
+I think I was working like 20, 24 hour days, because that was just so exciting.
 Things were just happening naturally.

 Pat Flynn: That's great.
 Well, thank you for sharing just how much hard work you put into this.
 You also said that you already started generating revenue in the first six months.
 How were you doing that?

 Alex Jimenez: Well, one of the things about the information that we share on the blog are the packing lists and the guides.
 I really wanted to provide a visual.
 I was showing examples of the type of clothing that people were wearing in the destinations such ask, if you are traveling to Sydney, this is the type of clothing that you can bring.
 It was less for people to follow the exact styles, but more so for them to see there is sleeveless tops and shots.
 It means that this destination is gonna be hot.
 I don't have to bring my bulky pack or anything.